 Why is SEO Important?

-I will let you know, though, SEO requires time and lots of it in order to get pages ranked on the search engine result pages (SERPs).
-But, when done right, can prove to be a great long-term investment that offers incredible value to your business.
+I will let you know, though, SEO requires time and lots of it to get pages ranked on the search engine result pages (SERPs).
+But, when done right, it can prove to be a great long-term investment that offers incredible value to your business.

 Research the Topics and Keywords

-In the past, you could get customer traffic by filling a website with random keywords that ranked high on Google.
+You could get customer traffic by filling a website with random keywords that ranked high on Google in the past.
 Today, the algorithm has been changed to find websites that are more relative to what someone searches.

 Using managed SEO services makes the process much more convenient because you can learn about what people want to see and compare your site to others.

-If your site has a blog, you must research the topics because you need to find keywords that are relative to the topic.
+If your site has a blog, you must research the topics because you need to find keywords relative to the topic.
 Whenever someone searches for fitness guides, they won’t be redirected to a site that shows them how to program.
-In the past, you could’ve gotten away with this providing that you had the right keywords.
+In the past, you could’ve gotten away with this, providing that you had the right keywords.

 Keywords still play an important role in SEO because they’re what people search.
 However, the keywords that you use within an article need to be linked in some way another.
 For example, your blog post about fitness should have fitness-related keywords.

-Google will see that your site is directed towards those that are seeking fitness-related content and will increase your rankings for those keywords.
+Google will see that your site is directed towards those seeking fitness-related content and will increase your rankings for those keywords.

-Knowing how to phrase your keywords can be difficult for companies that try to cover a lot of topics on a single website.
+Knowing how to phrase your keywords can be difficult for companies that try to cover many topics on a single website.
 In this case, it’d be best to make multiple websites for each topic you’d like to cover so that your site isn’t cluttered with content.